696DS-Safety-Alignment-Microsoft/safety-tuned-llamas/README.md

 ## Tuning and Generation

 Fine-tuning code and generation come from [Alpaca-LoRa](https://github.com/tloen/alpaca-lora) repository.

+Wildguard classification and sampling code for PSS and SS can be found in the `sample` directory.
+After sampling the safety points, please use `data/data_creation.py` to generate the final fine-tuning dataset.

 ## Script to run
 - `scripts/run-job-training-{LLM}.sbatch` fine-tunes the LLM with provided data-path